neekey/grunt-multi/README.md

             }
         }
     },
-    // An more smart way may be just read from an external file.
+    // A more smart way might be read from an external file.
     external: {
         options: {
             vars: {